FlowFuse/flowfuse/docs/user/shared-library.md

 Node-RED allows you to import and export **flows** and **functions** to a local library.
 This is helpful for saving pieces of flow that you want to reuse.

-With FlowForge Premium, each Node-RED instance has access to a Team Library that makes it very easy to share flows and functions without having to manually copy them around.
+With FlowFuse Premium, each Node-RED instance has access to a Team Library that makes it very easy to share flows and functions without having to manually copy them around.

 For example, you may have a standard set of flows that you want each Node-RED instance